 Dr. and Mrs. Byers first settled in Bracebridge, Ontario.
 In 1875 they re-located to the Municipality of York (Toronto).

-Dr. and Mrs. Byers had 5 children; Samuel John Nelson Matthew was born in Bracebridge on the 17th of March, 1870, George Allan Byers was born on the 19th of August, 1873.
-Their daughter Margaret Jane ‘Eleanor’ Byers was born on the 19th of September, 1875, William ‘Robert’ Charles Hadwen Byers was born on the 3rd of December, 1877 and their son Jeremiah ‘Bernard’ Chapman Byers on the 20th of January, 1882.
+Dr. and Mrs. Byers had 5 children; Samuel John Nelson Matthew Byers was born in Bracebridge on the 17th of March 1870, George Allan Byers was born in Bracebridge on the 19th of August, 1873.
+Their daughter Margaret Jane ‘Eleanor’ Byers was born in Nobleton, Ontario on the 19th of September, 1875.
+Their son William ‘Robert’ Charles Hadwen Byers was born in Nobleton, on the 3rd of December, 1877 and their son Jeremiah ‘Bernard’ Chapman Byers was born in Nobleton on the 20th of January, 1882.

 According to the 1891 census, the Byers family was living in the Town of Uxbridge.

 By 1893, Dr. and Mrs. Byers were living in Dresden.
-He advertised his medical practice in the Ontario Directory and Gazetteer.
+Dr. Byers advertised his medical practice in the Ontario Directory and Gazetteer.
 While they were living in Dresden, Dr. and Mrs. Byers’ daughter Eleanor married Dr. Oscar Charles Hopper on the 19th of April, 1899 in Dresden.
-Dr. Hopper was raised in Kent County.
+Dr. Hopper was raised in Chatham-Kent, but he is not known to have practiced medicine in Chatham-Kent.
 Dr. Byers advertised his Dresden medical practice in the Farmers and Business Directory of 1900.

 Dr. Byers died in York, Ontario on the 6th of July, 1910.
 At the time of his death, he resided at 142 Chester Street in Toronto.
 He was buried at the Bethel Cemetery in Durham County.

 After the death of Dr. Byers, Mrs. Byers lived with her daughter Eleanor and her husband Dr. Oscar Hopper in Stanton, Nebraska, according to the 1920 U.S. Census.
-Eleanor died on the 20th of April, 1920 and she was buried in Stanton, Nebraska.
+Her daughter, Eleanor died on the 20th of April, 1920 and she was buried in Stanton, Nebraska.
 Mrs. Byers went to live with her son, Dr. Robert Byers in Fremont, Nebraska and she was listed with his family on the 1930 U.S. Census.
-Mrs. Byers died in 1938 and she was buried at the Stanton Cemetery, Stanton County, Nebraska, USA.
+Mrs. Byers died on the 3rd of May, 1938.
+She was buried at the Stanton Cemetery, Stanton County, Nebraska, USA.

-*Dr. Byers’ son, Dr. William Robert Charles Hadwen Byers served with the U.S. Military during World War I. His son Dr. Samuel John Nelson Matthew Byers graduated from the University of Western Ontario in 1899.
-He died in Alberta on the 4th of April, 1948
+*Dr. Byers’ brother David James Byers became a physician.
+Dr. Byers’ son Dr. George Allen Byers served with the U.S. Military during WWI.
+His son, Dr. William Robert Charles Hadwen Byers also served with the U.S. Military during World War I. His son Dr. Samuel John Nelson Matthew Byers graduated from the University of Western Ontario in 1899 and practiced medicine in Nebraska and Alberta.
+He died in Alberta on the 4th of April, 1948.